 Target Group

 When creating and editing target groups, users can be assigned to a target group via rules as well as be defined as an exception.
+No direct manual assignment is possible.
 In addition to the description tab, which contains general information about the target group, the two other tabs "Rules" and "Exceptions" are also available.
 Target groups can, for example, be used for automatic course registration.
 All users assigned to a target group are automatically registered for a course.

 Description